The best countries and regions around the world to find wildlife, in alphabetical order.

 Places to go: One of my favourite national parks of all time, anywhere in the world, is found in peninsular Malaysia:Taman Negara National Park.
 The island of Borneo includes two states of Malaysia, Sarawak and Sabah.
 One of the best national parks there for wildlife viewing is Bako National Park.
 One of the most important and interesting areas in Borneo is Mt.Kinabalu.
 Not only is this the highest peak on the island (indeed, in south-east Asia), it is the centre of the large Kinabalu National Park and network of protected areas, rainforest and trails in a variety of altitudes.
 Highlights include the peak itself, the Park Headquarters , high altitude Mesilau , and lower altitude Poring Hot Springs.
 In the north of Sabah is the Kinabatangan River, great for wildlife cruising.
 There are other parks and reserves that are great for watching and photographing wildlife, including Labuk Bay for Proboscis Monkey, and Sepilok for Orangutan.

 The Maldives is a country of fairly limited wildlife potential.
-I visited this country of islands several times in 2018, with Silversea expeditions.
 The Maldives have a very 'southern Asian' mixed with Middle Eastern feel.
 As is typical of southern Asia, there never seems to be any women around in public areas.
 The country is mostly 'dry', with drinking of alcohol restricted to the private resorts.
 The terrestrial wildlife is limited in abundance and diversity.
 The coral reefs have seen better days.

 The scenery is nice, as there are many beautiful islands and beaches.
 There are a few good snorkelling and SCUBA diving spots.
 However, this is one of the few countries on this website that I do not particularly recommend.